 - Sort—Change the order in which the maps are displayed.

 - Current map section and card—See details of the open map.
-Select it to return to the map.
+Tap it to return to the map.

 - Section title—See the category of the maps.
 Each category includes both web maps and mobile map packages (MMPKs).
 My Maps includes all maps you authored.
-By default, Groups is a section in your list and selecting a group shows its maps.
-If you disabled Show Groups in Map List in Settings, Shared with me contains all the maps shared with you.
+Groups you are a member of are included as categories in the Maps list.

-- Map card—Select to open or download the map.
+- Map card—Tap to open or download the map.
 If the download icon is on the card, it needs to be downloaded before it can be used.
-Use the map overflow to see map details.
+Use the map card overflow menu to see map details.

 If you are using the app without signing in, your screen appears slightly different.
-You can use Account to sign in.
-You'll see different sections of maps: Try Explorer and Featured in the Living Atlas.
-The search function will search Try Explorer maps and ArcGIS Online.
+You can use Profile to sign in.
+You'll see different sections of maps: Sample Maps and Featured Maps.
+The search function will search Sample Maps and ArcGIS Online.

 If your account is licensed to use Navigator for ArcGIS, you'll see navigation maps (specific MMPKs) that also work in that app.
 If your account isn't licensed for Navigator, navigation maps won't appear in Explorer.

 The majority of your time will be spent on the map screen interacting with the map.
 Find and view your assets, or mark up the map and share your notes with others.
-Use the Maps browse screen to open a map.
+Use the Maps list to open a map.

-- Back arrow—Go back to the Maps browse screen.
+- Back arrow—Go back to the Maps list.

 - Map title—Display the title of the map.